<?php echo $image->getTitle() ?>

 Information for patients and relatives

 This page provides advice on what you should bring with you when you are coming to hospital and what measures the Trust takes to safeguard your belongings.
-If you follow this advice you can expect a safe and secure environment for yourself and your belongings while you are with us.
+If you follow this advice, you can expect a safe and secure environment for yourself and your belongings while you are with us.

 **Please be aware that the Trust cannot accept liability for any property that is not handed in for safekeeping.**

-We advise you to keep to a minimum the amount of property you bring with you and we encourage you to hand over for safekeeping any valuables or money that you cannot leave at home.
+We advise you to keep the amount of property you bring with you to a minimum and we encourage you to hand over for safekeeping any valuables or money that you cannot leave at home.
 If you decide to keep personal items of property with you this will be at your own risk.
 We suggest that you put your name on personal items such as the carrying case for spectacles and hearing aids.

-If you are booked to come into hospital for an operation / procedure and /or treatment, it is a good idea to plan ahead and decide on what to bring with you.
+If you are booked to come into hospital for an operation / procedure and / or treatment, it is a good idea to plan ahead and decide on what to bring with you.

 Suggested items to bring: